Hazardous Waste Disposal

 Contact Environmental Affairs at 424-1488 or EHS@uwosh.edu if you would like more information on the Surplus Chemical Redistribution Program.

 Hazardous waste must be stored in a sturdy, sealable container, free of leaks.
-Any leak-free container that is compatible with the contents is acceptable, the exception being containers that once held food or drink.
+Nearly any leak-free container that is compatible with the contents is acceptable, the exception being containers that once held food or drink.
 Re-using empty chemical containers is a perfectly acceptable practice.
 Environmental Affairs has a wide variety of free waste containers for almost every need.
 Contact us at 424-1488 or EHS@uwosh.edu if you are in need of containers.